AI & Technology

 Metadata CollectionMediumUse keyboards with minimal logging

-The European Data Protection Board issued guidance in 2025 stating that voice data should be treated as biometric data under GDPR.
-This means stricter rules, explicit consent, and mandatory deletion schedules.
-AI keyboards with voice features that operate in Europe must comply with these standards.
+The European Data Protection Board ruled in 2025 that voice data counts as biometric data under GDPR.
+That means stricter rules, explicit consent required, and mandatory deletion schedules.
+AI keyboards with voice features operating in Europe have to follow these standards.
+No exceptions.

 Best Practices for Voice Typing Safety: